tobiasrausch/breaktracer/README.md

 `samtools faidx hg38.L1.mask.fa`

-This genome mask only needs to be created once for a given sequence.
+This genome mask only needs to be created once for a given reference genome.
 The search uses the alignment edit distance and therefore takes approximately ~10 hours for a human genome.

 ## Running breaktracer with a genome mask